TheDataShed/param/README.md

 	- Copy timeout.
 		- Configurable timeout for copying a parameter so it doesn't stay in the clipboard indefinitely.
+- Fix
+	- Region is hard-coded as `eu-west-1`
 - Shell Completion
 	- `zsh` completion doesn't seem to work.
 	- Update or delete the bash completion cache after creating/deleting